ibm-cloud-docs/vlans/terraform.md

    {: pre}

 1. From the [{{site.data.keyword.cloud_notm}} resource list](/resources){: external}, select the VLAN instance that you created and note the instance ID.

+## What's next?
+{: #terraform-setup-next}

+Now that you successfully created your VLAN with Terraform on {{site.data.keyword.cloud_notm}}, you can visit the [VLAN Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/network_vlan){: external} to perform additional tasks using Terraform.